THE DISCIPLINARY CODE

 “Was the rule or standard valid or reasonable?”

 An employee has the right to refuse to comply with a rule or instruction if such rule is invalid.
-This will be for example where the rule is unlawful e.g. an employee may not be required to work 16 hours a day, 7 days a week.
-An employee may also refuse to comply with a rule if it is, objectively speaking unreasonable.
-This may be the case where an employer changes working times knowing full well that some employees will not be able to acquire transport for the new working hours.
+For example, where the rule is unlawful.
+An employer may not require an employee to work 16 hours a day, 7 days a week.
+An employee may also refuse to comply with a rule if it is, objectively speaking, unreasonable.
+For example, where an employer changes working times after knowing that some employees will not be able to acquire transport for the new working hours.

-“Was the employee aware or could reasonable be expected to have been aware of the rule or standard?”
+“Could the employee reasonable be expected to have been aware or were they aware of the rule or standard?”

-It is important for employers to make employees aware of the disciplinary codes, policies or other rules in the company.
-The same principles in respect of common law rules finds application here.
+It is important for employers to make employees aware of the disciplinary codes, policies, disciplinary procedures, and other rules in the company.
+As before, the same principles in respect of common law rules finds application here.

 “Was the rule consistently applied?”

-Employers have to ensure that all employees who contravened the same rule equally.
+Employers have to treat all employees who contravened the same rule equally.
 However, if an employer treat some of the employees differently, the employer has to justify the reasoning and decision making.
 For example, different employees receive different sanctions for the same misconduct.
 Such justification might include previous transgressions, length of service, remorse etc.

 “Was the sanction an appropriate sanction for the contravention?”

-The employer must indicate that the misconduct was of such a serious nature that he can n longer trust the employee and may therefore dismiss him, or in the case of repetitive misconduct, that the employee, despite previous warnings did not change his ways.
-This is an objective test and the subjective view of the employer plays no role.
+The employer must indicate that the misconduct was of such a serious nature that he can no longer trust the employee and may therefore dismiss him.
+Likewise, in the case of repetitive misconduct, where the employee ignored previous warnings and did not change his ways.
+However, this is an objective test.
+Therefore, the subjective view of the employer plays no role.
 It is important to note that the employer carries the burden of proof.
-Thus, it is on the employer to prove that, on a balance of probabilities, his version is more likely true than that of the employee.
+Thus, it is on the employer to prove that his version is more likely true than that of the employee.
 In summary, the above questions as well as whether or not the employer follows the correct disciplinary procedures, determines the outcome of a dismissal.

 Incapacity dismissals, together with retrenchments, form part of the group of so called “no-fault’ dismissals.
 The reason for this is that the possible dismissal is not due to the fault of or misconduct committed by an employee but by virtue of other reasons.
 One process of Incapacity is Poor work performance:

 Poor work performance is a process born from the fact that every person does not have the required ability or aptitude to perform well in every occupation.
 The Procedural fairness requirements in Poor work performance dismissals is less onerous than in the instance of dismissals for misconduct.
-Poor work performance aims to first address the shortcomings of an employee and, where the shortcomings cannot be satisfactorily addressed, plot the process by which such an employee can be terminated.
-The Code determines the following process for a procedurally and substantively fair dismissal based on Poor work performance.
+For example, poor work performance aims to first address the shortcomings of an employee.
+Then, where the shortcomings cannot be satisfactorily addressed, the process by which such an employee can be terminated is plotted.
+The Code determines the following disciplinary procedure for a procedurally and substantively fair dismissal based on Poor work performance.

-For a Poor work performance incapacity dismissal to be procedurally fair:
+For a Poor work performance incapacity dismissal to be procedurally fair, the:

-- The procedure should include an investigation to determine the reasons for the unsatisfactory performance
+- Procedure should include an investigation to determine the reasons for the unsatisfactory performance

-- The employer should consider other options, short of dismissal, to remedy the matter
+- Employer should consider other options, short of dismissal, to remedy the matter

-- The employee should have the right to be heard
+- Employee should have the right to be heard

-- The employee may be assisted by a trade union representative or co-employee.
+- Employee may be assisted by a trade union representative or co-employee.

 Substantive fairness requirements for Poor work performance incapacity entails the following: